webblabb/usammusdos/pages/about.md

                         </div>
                         <div id="collapseEleven" class="panel-collapse collapse">
                             <div class="panel-body">
-                                eThere are multiple reasons.
+                                There are multiple reasons.
 For one, the underlying shipment data that we used to estimate USAMM parameters are confidential to protect personally identifiable information and are not freely available.
 Aside from this, additional shipment data, apart from what the model has already been fitted to, are not currently available, and without additional data, the estimated parameters will not change.
 Hence, there really is no reason to re-estimate USAMM parameters.
 Lastly, the parameter fitting process of USAMM is very computationally intensive and requires access to a modern high-performance computer cluster to give meaningful results.
                             </div>
                         </div>
                     </div>